-As of June 6, our friends at Sebastian Inlet State Park have already reported marking 3 Leatherback sea turtle nests, 87 Loggerhead sea turtle nests and 26 Green sea turtle nests just on the north beaches…make reservations for your turtle walk today!
+As of June 24, our friends at Sebastian Inlet State Park have already reported marking 3 Leatherback sea turtle nests, 132 Loggerhead sea turtle nests and 96 Green sea turtle nests just on the beaches north of the inlet..make reservations for your turtle walk today!

 Sebastian Inlet State Park conducts Park Ranger-guided educational sea turtle walks in June and July that offer you the possibility of seeing a Loggerhead sea turtle lay her eggs, cover and disguise her next, crawl back to the Atlantic Ocean and swim away!
 Turtle walks are five nights a week, Friday through Tuesday.
 The program starts at 9 PM and may last until 1 AM.
 Unlike any other permitted sea turtle walk offered in Florida you may walk up to three miles while searching for a sea turtle.